FreeRADIUS/freeradius-server/doc/upgrade/README.md

 Use of attributes in xlats e.g. `%{User-Name}` remains unchanged.
 There is no plan to require prefixes here.

-As of v33, the preferred format for "unknown" attributes is `&Attr-oid.oid.oid`, e.g. `&Attr-26.11344.255`.
+As of v3, the preferred format for `unknown` attributes is `&Attr-oid.oid.oid`, e.g. `&Attr-26.11344.255`.
 However, v3 would
 still parse (but not generate) attributes of the form `Vendor-FreeRADIUS-Attr-255`.
 The `Vendor-` syntax has been removed